 LET GO OF TRADITIONAL CONSTRAINTS WITH A NEW MINDSET THAT EXPLORES ADDITIVE MANUFACTURING AS A SERIOUS MEANS OF PRODUCTION

-The curriculum is based on FATHOM’s technology agnostic approach to solving today’s toughest product development and manufacturing challenges—encouraging teams of designers and engineers to focus on how a product should function, rather than how it will be made which can limit desired functionality.
+The curriculum is based on FATHOM’s technology agnostic approach to solving today’s toughest product development and additive manufacturing challenges—encouraging teams of designers and engineers to focus on how a product should function, rather than how it will be made which can limit desired functionality.
 By taking this approach, companies realize better products with the greatest functionality for the end-user.

 |TWO PROGRAM OPTIONS||OPTION 1 // FULL-DAY TRAINING||OPTION 2 // PRIVATE TRAINING|